W. W. Greg: Career

 At the beginning of World War II, Greg moved to Sussex, where he spent the war working on his edition of Faustus.
 In addition, he began to prepare his great works of the 1950s: The Editorial Problem in Shakespeare (1951), The Shakespeare First Folio: Its Bibliographical and Textual History (1955), Some Aspects and Problems of London Publishing, 1550–1650 (1954), and the essay "The rationale of copy-text" (1950), which had a significant influence on textual criticism.
-He was Lyell Reader in Bibliography at Oxford University, 1954–5.
+Greg was elected to the American Philosophical Society in 1945.

 Greg was knighted in the 1950 King's Birthday Honours List.
+He was Lyell Reader in Bibliography at Oxford University, 1954–5 speaking on "Some Aspects and Problems of London Publishing between 1550 and 1650."

 Greg was strongly associated with Alfred W. Pollard in developing a modern understanding of the transmission of Shakespeare's texts.
-His greatest achievement is A Bibliography of the English Printed Drama to the Restoration, published in four volumes between 1939 and 1959.